hypertidy/polyggon/README.md

 ![](figure/README-unnamed-chunk-23-1.png)

+**TODO** wrap up the tools and compare the default triangulation without specifying a maximum area.

-We get a much better result by specifying a minimum area to `RTriangle::triangulate`, since we get more triangles in the middle where there's no variation - it doesn't affect the edges much since they were already small to account for the complexit of the polygon edges.
+We get a much better result by specifying a minimum area to `RTriangle::triangulate`, since we get more triangles in the middle where there's no variation - it doesn't affect the edges much since they were already small to account for the complexity of the polygon edges.

 What about the data size?